Fuyukai/Kyoukai/docs/asphalt.rst

 -----------------

 **Components** are a way of adding useful parts to your project without additional manual set up.
-In this example, we will add a sqlalchemy component to the app.
+In this example, we will add a SQLAlchemy component to the app.

 The Container
 ~~~~~~~~~~~~~